 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable skill with executable Java code examples that cover the core voice agent workflow.
-Its main weaknesses are the lack of explicit error-handling/validation steps in the workflow (important for WebSocket operations) and some verbosity in the gotchas section and peripheral content like the 'Central product skills' block.
-The API surface enumeration and layered reference section are well done.
+This is a solid, actionable skill with executable Java code examples and comprehensive API surface coverage.
+Its main weaknesses are the lack of explicit error handling/validation workflows for WebSocket operations and some verbosity in sections like 'When to use this product' and 'Central product skills' that don't add much value for Claude.
+The gotchas section is genuinely useful but could be tighter.

 Suggestions